minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Thus, OpenKAT is like a snowball rolling through the network based on the data model.
 The logical connections between objects point the way, and OpenKAT keeps looking for new boefjes until the model is complete.

 The new objects in the data model are evaluated by Bits, the business rules.
 This produces findings, which are added as objects.
-For example, the hostname includes a dns configuration, which must meet certain requirements.
+For example, the hostname includes a DNS configuration, which must meet certain requirements.
 If it goes outside the established parameters it leads to a finding.

 Where to start?
 ===============